Shin Splint Hints

 - Supportive shoes with cushioning

-- Orthotics to align and stabilize the foot and ankle, taking stress off of the lower leg, especially for people with flat feet
+- Orthotics to align and stabilize the foot and ankle, taking the stress off of the lower leg, especially for people with flat feet

 - Return to exercise when pain-free for 2 weeks

 - Decrease time and intensity and slowly increase training

 - Cross-train and alternate running with swimming or another low impact activity